tedneward/Azgaarnoth/Classes/Mystic/WuJen.md

     npc.actions.append("***Thunder Clap (7 psi).*** Choose a point you can see within 60 feet of you.
 Thunder energy erupts in a 20-foot-radius sphere centered on that point.
 Each creature in that area must make Constitution saving throw.
 On a failed save, a target takes 8d6 thunder damage, and it is stunned until the end of your next turn.
 On a successful save, a target takes half as much damage.")

 def masteryofwoodandearth(npc):
-    npc.bonusactions.append("***Psychic Focus: Mastery of Water.*** While focused on this discipline, you have a +1 bonus to AC.
+    npc.bonusactions.append("***Psychic Focus: Mastery of Wood and Earth.*** While focused on this discipline, you have a +1 bonus to AC.
 The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
 You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Animate Weapon (1–7 psi).*** Your mind seizes control of a one-handed melee weapon you’re holding.
 The weapon flies toward one creature you can see within 30 feet of you and makes a one-handed melee weapon attack against it, using your discipline attack modifier for the attack and damage rolls.
 On a hit, the weapon deals its normal damage, plus an extra 1d10 force damage per psi point spent on this ability.
 The weapon returns to your grasp after it attacks.")